antoinepirlot/Satunes/README.md

 In this version the album artwork is shown on the playback screen the music control bar has been move to the bottom of the screen.

+### 0.2.1-beta

+In this version issue(s) have been fixed.

+* When loading artwork fail, the app stop crashing